Pedestrian Injured in Marietta Hit-And-Run

 Our firm represents victims of not only hit and run but pedestrian accidents as well.
 Did you know that you could be eligible for additional compensation if you have been the victim of a hit-and-run driver?
 Individuals that have been wrongfully injured in a hit-and-run accident have the right to recovery of medical expenses, pain and suffering, lost wages and possibly punitive damages as well.

 If you were injured in a hit-and-run accident, it is important to speak with an attorney to find out what your rights are.
-Get the compensation you deserve, call the Accident & Disability Attorneys of Monge & Associates today, our use our online contact form for a free consultation.
+Get the compensation you deserve, call the legal team of Monge & Associates today or use our online contact form for a free consultation.